Anemia

-A large number of patients diagnosed with anemia of chronic disease present with no active inflammation or dietary issues.
-These include many with reduced limb loading, such as spinal cord injured patients, astronauts, elderly people with limited mobility, bed-bound and experimental bed-rest subjects.

-Certain groups of individuals, such as pregnant women, benefit from the use of iron pills for prevention.
+Treatment depends on the specific cause.
+Certain groups of individuals, such as pregnant women, can benefit from the use of iron pills for prevention.
 Dietary supplementation, without determining the specific cause, is not recommended.
 The use of blood transfusions is typically based on a person's signs and symptoms.
 In those without symptoms, they are not recommended unless hemoglobin levels are less than 60 to 80 g/L (6 to 8 g/dL).
 These recommendations may also apply to some people with acute bleeding.
 Erythropoiesis-stimulating agents are only recommended in those with severe anemia.

-Anemia is the most common blood disorder, affecting about a third of the global population.
-Iron-deficiency anemia affects nearly 1 billion people.
+Anemia is the most common blood disorder, affecting about a fifth to a third of the global population.
+Iron-deficiency anemia is the most common cause of anemia worldwide, and affects nearly one billion people.
 In 2013, anemia due to iron deficiency resulted in about 183,000 deaths – down from 213,000 deaths in 1990.
 This condition is most prevalent in children with also an above average prevalence in elderly and women of reproductive age (especially during pregnancy).
 Anemia is one of the six WHO global nutrition targets for 2025 and for diet-related global targets endorsed by World Health Assembly in 2012 and 2013.
 Efforts to reach global targets contribute to reaching Sustainable Development Goals (SDGs), with anemia as one of the targets in SDG 2 for achieving zero world hunger.

 Signs and symptoms

 A person with anemia may not have any symptoms, depending on the underlying cause, and no symptoms may be noticed, as the anemia is initially mild, and then the symptoms become worse as the anemia worsens.
 A patient with anemia may report feeling tired, weak, decreased ability to concentrate, and sometimes shortness of breath on exertion.
+These symptoms are unspecific and none of the symptoms alone or in combination show a good predictive value for the presence of anemia in non-clinical patients.

 Symptoms of anemia can come on quickly or slowly.
 Early on there may be few or no symptoms.
 If the anemia continues slowly (chronic), the body may adapt and compensate for this change.
 In this case, no symptoms may appear until the anemia becomes more severe.
 Symptoms can include feeling tired, weak, dizziness, headaches, intolerance to physical exertion, shortness of breath, difficulty concentrating, irregular or rapid heartbeat, cold hands and feet, cold intolerance, pale or yellow skin, poor appetite, easy bruising and bleeding, and muscle weakness.

 Anemia that develops quickly, often, has more severe symptoms, including, feeling faint, chest pain, sweating, increased thirst, and confusion.
 There may be also additional symptoms depending on the underlying cause.

 In more severe anemia, the body may compensate for the lack of oxygen-carrying capability of the blood by increasing cardiac output.
 The person may have symptoms related to this, such as palpitations, angina (if pre-existing heart disease is present), intermittent claudication of the legs, and symptoms of heart failure.